paulog/basho_docs/source/riak/tutorials/little/developers.md

 A value sized greater than 0 is required
 ```

-You can also write pre-commit functions in Javascript, though Erlang code will be the faster option.
+You can also write pre-commit functions in Javascript, though Erlang code will execute faster.

 Post-commits are similar in form and function, but they react after a commit has occurred.